about 2 months ago - No comments

 Nice change.
 Not hard.
 Division cages feel as if they will be very easy to deduce since the dividend can’t be above 9 in value.

 I would call this puzzle “MathDoku”.
-In the case of generating more interest, that would be like calling sushi “Cold Raw Fish” since many hear the word maths and flee.
+In the case of generating more interest, that would be like calling sushi “Cold Raw Fish” since many hear the word maths and flee. … but I still like the name.

-about 1 year ago
+about 14 years ago

 Am i missing something?
 Spittledung says it’s not hard, but look at the bottom RH box – it doesn’t work!